Uc71/Plotting-Global-Weather-by-Latitude/README.md

 Now, I search for correlations between all of the variables.
 These are r values.
 ![image](https://user-images.githubusercontent.com/73863977/128100706-aad81ea2-4ef0-425d-a2c4-2851e5d34a11.png)

-I constructed a 8 plots breaking down the previous 4 scatter plots by hemisphere and adding linear regression lines to each.
+I constructed 8 plots breaking down the previous 4 scatter plots by hemisphere and adding linear regression lines to each.
 For each plot, one of the variables will be latitude.
 Here is the plot for maximum temperatures in the Northern Hemisphere.
 As I expected, temperatures decrease as latitude increases.
 ![image](https://user-images.githubusercontent.com/73863977/128100725-a86b7b2e-45fc-4160-bafa-bdb0605962ba.png)